 - ID.RA-2: Cyber threat intelligence is received from information sharing forums and sources: From the point of view of the web, this means that external sources are needed to know about potential web cybersecurity events, for example, new attack vectors.

-- PR.DS-5: Protections against data leaks are implemented: Critical data is often accessible using web applications.
+- PR.DS-5: Protections against data leaks are implemented: Critical data and sensitive information is often accessible using web applications.
 To avoid data breaches and guarantee data security, organizations must implement suitable web access controls.
 Many recent leaks were caused by unprotected documents accessible via the web.

 - DE.CM-8: Vulnerability scans are performed: The fact that vulnerability scanning is highlighted as a separate category shows its importance in detection processes according to NIST.

-Acunetix 360 may help your organization reach several outcomes highlighted by NIST CSF including those mentioned above.
+Acunetix and Invicti may help your organization reach several outcomes highlighted by NIST CSF including those mentioned above.

 Get the latest content on web security